drpcorg/chotki/README.md

  2. an object is an instance of a class,
  3. a field is a value of a Replicated Data Type (RDT).

-Available RDTs are basic FIRST types:
+Available RDTs include basic "last-write-wins" FIRST types:
  1. Float,
  2. Integer,
  3. Reference,
  4. String and
  5. Term.

-There are also collection ELM types:
+There are also collections/ELM types:
  1. Eulerian (set) is an unordered collection of FIRST values,
  2. Linear (array) is an ordered collection of FIRST values, and
  3. Mapping is a collection of key-value pairs (both FIRST).

-There are also two counter types:
+There are also counters/NZ types:
  1. N are "natural" increment-only uint64 counters and
  2. Z are signed int64 increment/decrement counters.